-Answer: In the KJV Bible, the word crowns or its singular version occurs at least seventy-five times.
+Answer: The word crown, or its plural, occurs at least seventy-five times in the King James Bible.
 At least seven distinct original language words (five in the Old Testament, two in the New Testament) are translated as it.
 Some of the references discuss crowns that pertain or exist only in this life while others refer to those that are eternal.
 Most of these are great to possess while others are not!

 Noteworthy crowns in the Bible include the one of pure gold King David received from God (Psalm 21:1 - 3).
 Queen Esther wore one when she married a Persian king (Esther 2:17).
-Mordecai, who along with Esther, saved the Jewish people from total destruction, was also given a crown to wear when they overcame the evil Haman (Esther 8:15).
+Mordecai, who along with Esther, saved the Jewish people from total destruction, was also given one to wear when they overcame the evil Haman (Esther 8:15).
 It was commanded that such a special symbol of honor be made and worn by Israel's High Priest (Exodus 39:30).

 The Bible also speaks of crowns in a negative sense.
 One of these symbols of authority is given to the first horseman of the apocalypse as a sign of his power to wage and win wars (Revelation 6:2).
 It is also symbolic of the power that will be given, in the end time, to false teachers and false prophets to deceive the world.

-Crowns, in the New Testament, can symbolize the spiritual authority and power vested in an individual.
+In the New Testament, this royal headgear can symbolize the spiritual authority and power vested in an individual.
 The mysterious twenty-four elders, who sit around the throne of God and offer praises to him, wear ones of gold (Revelation 4:2, 4).
 Jesus Christ, "one like the Son of man," wears one as he reaps those who have repented and become Christians during the Great Tribulation period (Revelation 14:14 - 15).

 Crowns can also symbolize the rewards Christians will receive, in the resurrection, after living a life of overcoming and obedience to God.
 The apostle Peter states that believers will receive an eternal one of glory when they meet Jesus Christ (1Peter 5:4).
 Those in the first resurrection of the dead will also be granted never-ending life (James 1:12, Revelation 2:10).